 ISO is the International Organization for Standardization.
-It is the leading developer of voluntary International Standards that provides advanced specifications for services, products, and practices, to be cleaner, safer, and more efficient.
-The standards are generated by international agreement, to promote the international exchange of goods and services.
+It is the leading developer of voluntary International Standards that provides advanced specifications for services, products, and practices to be cleaner, safer, and more efficient.
+The standards are generated by international agreements to promote the international exchange of goods and services.

 The organization provides standards for industrial plants, governmental agencies, commercial and institutional facilities interested in using energy management systems (EnMS).
-EnMS improve energy efficiency, save on energy costs and minimize the environmental impact of greenhouse gases.
-These continuous processes require measurement and monitoring equipment, such as thermal mass flow meters, to establish baseline energy consumption, as well as provide continual measuring and monitoring of the actual usage.
+EnMS improve energy efficiency, save on energy costs, and minimize the environmental impact of greenhouse gases.
+These continuous processes require measurement and monitoring equipment, such as thermal mass flow meters, to establish baseline energy consumption and provide continual measuring and monitoring of the actual usage.

 Mass Flow Meters Energy Management Systems

 Thermal mass flow meters are useful measurement devices for ISO 50001 energy management systems.
-They can be used to measure natural gas consumption at different parts of the facility and individual combustion sources.
-They also are effective at measuring compressed air and can be used to help determine and monitor compressed air leakage.
-Additionally, energy monitoring specialists use portable thermal flow meters, such as the Sage Prism when performing energy management audits, or to check the flow rate in a pipe.
+They can measure natural gas consumption at different parts of the facility and individual combustion sources.
+They also are effective at measuring compressed air and can help determine and monitor compressed air leakage.
+Additionally, energy monitoring specialists use portable thermal flow meters when performing energy management audits or to check the flow rate in a pipe.